 Have you ever been to a restaurant that you thought had good food and good service, but something about the environment made you not want to return?
 Maybe the reason wasn’t so obvious initially but later upon trying a second time you found that it had an unpleasant smell that didn’t mix well with your food.
-Perhaps it was some other issue that was annoying such as poor lighting or a blaring game that was painfully loud.
+Perhaps it was some other issue that was annoying such as poor lighting or a blaring sports game that was painfully loud.
 In any case, consciously or unconsciously you decide against that place next time.

 Every space has a comfort level.
-A venue with live music has more variables that can make it difficult to properly translate a pleasant sound into a room.
+A venue with live music has even more variables that can make it difficult to properly translate a pleasant sound into a room.

 A poorly designed, failing or under utilized sound system can inject that discomfort into the experience of any venue.
 Venue patrons know something is not pleasant but can’t or don’t bother to define what it is.
 Whether consciously or unconsciously, it just becomes a deterrent.
 Fortunately there are staff members who take the time to identify these issues and define the harshness, low fidelity, and/or inconsistencies in coverage.